Preventing Premature Birth

 At your first visit, the doctor will confirm your pregnancy and check to see how your baby is developing.

-Learn about tests this trimester
+Learn about tests in the 1st trimester

 The second trimester is when many moms and dads "see" their babies for the first time on ultrasound.

 In this trimester, you'll be offered more tests depending on your age, health, family medical history, and other things.

 Prenatal Genetic Counseling